 Experience: 0 years

-Reporting to the Head of Engineering & ILS, you'll take ownership of all logistics engineering deliverables, ensuring alignment with the Functional Performance Specifications (FPS) and Provisional Operating Support Intent (POSI).
+Reporting to the Head of Engineering & ILS, you'll support of all logistics engineering deliverables, ensuring alignment with the Functional Performance Specifications (FPS) and Provisional Operating Support Intent (POSI).
 You'll manage key artefacts, integrate cross-functional inputs, and maintain a strong focus on delivery, governance, and stakeholder engagement.
 Key Responsibilities: Lead and manage a team of logistics engineers, officers, and contractors across Australia and internationally.
 Oversee technical outputs, including SSSPECs, UUPs, and LCC documents, ensuring compliance with defence standards.
 Conduct detailed analyses, such as FMECA, RCM, and LORA, to support logistics strategies.
 Drive collaboration across engineering, training, and technical documentation teams.
 Track performance and risk, ensuring projects stay on time and within scope.
 Champion continuous improvement, optimising tools, processes, and supportability strategies.

 Branche: Conventional Energy